TiBillet/Fedow/README.md

 To do this, you need to create a federated main asset, then create an entry for each federated Tibillet server.

 > [!WARNING]
-> The federated currency asset can only be created if you have access to the server.
+> The primary and federated monetary asset can only be created if you have access to the server.
-> Same for each input of TiBillet server.
-We call them "Places".
+> The same applies to each TiBillet server.
+We will call them "Places".
-> No API for each of these actions is available.
+> There is no API for each of these actions.

 > [!WARNING]
-> Each key returned are private.
+> Each key returned is private.
-> Don't lose it and store it in a safe place.
+> Do not lose them and keep them in a safe place.
 > They are hashed on the server side and can never be revealed again.

 ### Create a new asset